acedatabasefoundation/db/README.md

   // directory that holds graph information
   dir: './ace',

-  // current environment (helps for having different schema versions in different environements)
+  // current environment (allows the ability to have different schema versions in different environements) (recommend something like process.env.NODE_ENV here)
   env: 'local',

-  // array order is order that graph will be updated
+  // req array order is the order the graph will be updated
   req: [
     // empty any existing items in the graph
     { do: 'Empty' },